exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Use a simple switch statement, rather than a long string of if/else
+* Use a switch statement, rather than a long string of if/else
+* Use a match() statement, rather than a long string of if/else (PHP 8.0 +)

 +-------------+---------------------------+
 | Short name  | Structures/SwitchToSwitch |